AdobeDocs/audience-manager.de-DE/help/using/features/audience-lab/audience-lab-manage-test-groups.md

    * Geben Sie in das Suchfeld die gewünschten Ziele ein oder verwenden Sie den Dropdownpfeil. [!UICONTROL Audience Lab] Testsegmente können an URL, Cookie oder Server-zu-Server-Ziele gesendet werden.
    * Ziehen Sie Segmente per Drag &amp; Drop in Ziele.
-   * Wenn Sie ein Segment an einem Ziel abgelegt haben, füllen Sie die **[!UICONTROL Destination Mapping Value]** Blindheit aus.
+   * After dropping a segment in a destination, fill in the **[!UICONTROL Destination Mapping Value]** in the blind.
    * Sie können dasselbe Testsegment an mehrere Ziele senden und einem einzelnen Ziel mehrere Testsegmente hinzufügen.
-   * Ziele werden ausgegraut, wenn sie auf Grundlage [von Datenexportsteuerelementen für ein bestimmtes Testsegment nicht verfügbar](../../features/data-export-controls.md)sind.
+   * Destinations are grayed out if they are not available for a certain test segment based on [Data Export Controls](../../features/data-export-controls.md).
-   * Benutzer sehen nur die Ziele, auf die sie Zugriff haben, auf Grundlage der [RBAC-Benutzergruppe](../../features/administration/administration-overview.md) , zu der sie gehören.
+   * Users will only see the destinations they have access to based on the [RBAC User Group](../../features/administration/administration-overview.md) they belong to.
    * Schließlich müssen Sie ein Startdatum für Ihre Testgruppe auswählen.
 Dieses Datum markiert den Zeitraum, in dem Ihre Testgruppe in Ziele veröffentlicht wird.
-Wählen **Sie Kein Enddatum** für einen unbegrenzten Vergleich der Testsegmente aus.
+Select **No End Date** for an indefinite comparison of the test segments.
    >[!NOTE]
    >
    >[!UICONTROL Profile Merge Rules] mit einem authentifizierten Profil werden nur in Echtzeit-Zielen unterstützt.
 Wenn ein Testsegment mit einer Profilzusammenführungsregel dieser Konfiguration an ein dateibasiertes Server-to-Server-Ziel gesendet wird, werden die Zielgruppen möglicherweise nicht gefüllt.

-   Klicken **[!UICONTROL Next]** Sie auf, um Ihre Testgruppe zu überprüfen und zu beenden.
+   Click **[!UICONTROL Next]** to review and finalize your test group.

 1. **[!UICONTROL Summary & Finalize]**

-   * Überprüfen Sie die Informationen, die Sie in den vorherigen Schritten hinzugefügt haben, und wählen **[!UICONTROL Finalize Group]** Sie diese aus.
+   * Review the information you added in the previous steps and select **[!UICONTROL Finalize Group]**.
    * Beachten Sie, dass Sie nach Abschluss einer Testgruppe dupliziert oder gelöscht werden können, aber nicht bearbeitet werden können.
    >[!NOTE]
    >* Sie können die Testgruppen jederzeit im Erstellungsvorgang speichern und zu einem späteren Zeitpunkt zum Assistenten zurückkehren.
-Der Status der Testgruppe wird **[!UICONTROL Draft]** und die Testgruppe sendet keine Daten an Ziele, bis Sie die Segmenttestgruppe fertigstellen.
+The test group status will be **[!UICONTROL Draft]** and the test group will not send any data to destinations until you finalize the segment test group.
-   >* Bei Entwurfstests können Sie die Testgruppen zurücksetzen und bearbeiten, indem Sie in der Hauptansicht auf **[!UICONTROL Edit]** die Karte der Testgruppe [!UICONTROL Audience Lab] klicken.
+   >* For draft tests, you can go back and edit the test groups by clicking **[!UICONTROL Edit]** in the test group card in the main [!UICONTROL Audience Lab] view.

-## Segmenttestgruppen bearbeiten {#edit-test-groups}
+## Edit Segment Test Groups {#edit-test-groups}

-In [!UICONTROL Audience Lab]können Sie nur Entwurfstestgruppen bearbeiten.
-Im [!UICONTROL Create Segment Test Group] Assistenten können Sie Ihre Testgruppe als Entwurf speichern und später fortsetzen.
+In [!UICONTROL Audience Lab], you are only able to edit draft test groups.
+In the [!UICONTROL Create Segment Test Group] wizard, you can save your test group as a draft and resume working on it later.

-1. Navigieren Sie zur [!UICONTROL Audience Lab] Hauptansicht.
+1. Navigate to the [!UICONTROL Audience Lab] main view.
-1. Suchen Sie nach Ihren Entwurfsgruppen und wählen Sie die **[!UICONTROL Edit]** Steuerung in der Karte der Testgruppe aus.
+1. Search for your draft test groups and select the **[!UICONTROL Edit]** control in the test group card.
-1. Nehmen Sie den [Assistenten &quot;Segmenttestgruppe](../../features/audience-lab/audience-lab-manage-test-groups.md#create-test-groups) erstellen&quot; wieder auf und wählen Sie **[!UICONTROL Finalize Group]** dann aus, wann Sie fertig sind.
+1. Resume the [Create Segment Test Group](../../features/audience-lab/audience-lab-manage-test-groups.md#create-test-groups) wizard and select **[!UICONTROL Finalize Group]** when you're done.

-## Segmenttestgruppen löschen {#delete-test-groups}
+## Delete Segment Test Groups {#delete-test-groups}

-1. Navigieren Sie zur [!UICONTROL Audience Lab] Hauptansicht.
+1. Navigate to the [!UICONTROL Audience Lab] main view.
 1. Suchen Sie die Testgruppe, die Sie löschen möchten.
 Sie können das Bild entweder:

-   * drücken Sie die **[!UICONTROL Delete]** Steuerung auf der Karte der Testgruppe oder
+   * press the **[!UICONTROL Delete]** control in the test group card, or
-   * Drücken Sie in der Testgruppenkarte den Titel der Testgruppe, um zur Ansicht [&quot;Test Group Information](../../features/audience-lab/audience-lab-information-view.md) &quot; zu wechseln, und drücken Sie in **[!UICONTROL Delete]** der Titelleiste die Steuerung.
+   * press the test group title in the test group card to go to the [Test Group Information](../../features/audience-lab/audience-lab-information-view.md) view and press the **[!UICONTROL Delete]** control in the title bar.

-1. Bei [abgeschlossenen Testsegmenten](../../features/audience-lab/audience-lab.md#status)werden Sie aufgefordert, die CSV-Datei herunterzuladen, um die Berichterstellung zu speichern, falls gewünscht.
+1. For [completed test segments](../../features/audience-lab/audience-lab.md#status), an alert will prompt you to download the CSV file to save the reporting if you wish.